-Grouping Typology Definition Parks (formal recreation) District-Level Parks and Recreation Grounds These are established green spaces that generally, but not always, provide a landscape setting with a variety of facilities and features including; outdoor sports facilities, play areas and informal recreation opportunities.
+Grouping Typology Definition Parks (formal recreation) District Parks and Recreation Grounds These are established green spaces that provide a landscape setting with a variety of facilities and features including; outdoor sports facilities, play areas and informal recreation opportunities.
 Or the space offers at least one unique facility or experience of wider district importance.
-These green spaces with a district or greater community importance include, for example: Green Flag awarded parks, green spaces that accommodate district-wide events (e.g. carnivals, ParkRuns, championships, festivals) and green spaces with key facilities that aren't wide-spread in the district (e.g. band stand, memorials, sports facilities, and skate parks).
-Local-Level Parks and Recreation Grounds These include green spaces with formal sports and/or play provision and are limited to no more than two facilities.
-These are generally of local (neighbourhood) importance and include, but are not limited to, the following facilities: seating areas and paths, play areas, sports pitches, etc. They often lack formalised planting areas and features such as pavilions etc. Amenity space (informal recreation) Amenity space Areas for informal recreation, for example: walking, sitting etc. These spaces are formally maintained i.e. mown and typically open in appearance, though may have small planted areas.
+Green spaces with a district or greater community importance include, for example Green Flag parks, green spaces that accommodate Park Run events, district and county championships, festivals, band stand, memorials, and more.
+Local Parks and Recreation Grounds These include green spaces with formal sports and/or play provision limited to no more than two facilities.
+Generally include seating areas and paths, but lack formalised planting areas and features such as pavilions etc. Amenity space (informal recreation) Amenity space Areas for informal recreation, for example: walking, sitting etc. These spaces are formally maintained i.e. mown and typically open in appearance, though may have small planted areas.
 These are sites greater than 0.4 hectares.
 Incidental open space Small areas of amenity space used for passive recreation or play which sometimes have seating.
 These spaces are generally mown, open areas but may have some landscaping features.
 These are sites which are 0.4 hectares or less.
+Natural and semi-natural green space (informal recreation) Large and connected natural green spaces and small Includes:

-Grouping Typology Definition Natural and semi-natural green space (informal recreation) Large and connected natural green spaces and small natural/semi-natural green spaces were grouped into one typology - Natural Green Space These include: Large areas of natural green space over two hectares (ha) in size.
+Grouping Typology Definition natural/semi-natural green spaces were grouped into one typology - Natural Green Space Large areas of natural green space over two hectares (ha) in size.
 These are typically outside of the urban area, or areas within the urban area, such as green corridors and local nature reserves.
 These generally give the impression of being in the countryside; these areas allow for walking and quiet contemplation.
 Smaller sites are two hectares (ha) in size or less.
 Some connect to other natural green spaces.
 All natural green spaces typically include natural or semi-natural habitats such as: woodland, wetland, pond, river, heathland, and/or grassland.
 They are primarily managed for their wildlife/habitat value, although are open to the public.
 Some may be 'naturalised' brownfield land, including restored mineral sites of which are now publicly accessible.
 Larger areas of open countryside are not generally included.
 Exceptions to this includes: publicly accessible woodlands, restored collieries and other accessible areas of naturalised brownfield land.

-- 3.14 All types of open space are generally owned by Mansfield District Council but can also be owned and/or managed by private organisations or community groups/trusts but all must be 'open' for community access. - 3.15 Outdoor sports facilities weren't specifically categorised as a typology in this assessment, as they are being studied as part of a separate playing pitch strategy.
-Instead, their presence or absence defines whether a green space is a park/recreation ground or an amenity space. - 3.16 In addition, the following types of play provision were categorised as:
+- 3.14 Outdoor sports facilities weren't specifically categorised as a typology in this assessment, as they are being studied as part of a separate playing pitch strategy.
+Instead, their presence or absence defines whether a green space is a park/recreation ground or an amenity space. - 3.15 In addition, the following types of play provision were categorised as: